University of Idaho Campus Photographs Collection

 Sources

-Building records cite “Sources” given with an abbreviation used in the original research:
+Building records cite “Sources” given with an abbreviation used in the original research by Judith Nielsen:

 Credits

-The University of Idaho Library’s Digital Initiatives department digitized all the photos in this collection under the direction of Estelle Sertich and Kevin Dobbins.
-Almost all of the content in this website was generated, vetted, or compiled via the tireless efforts of Jordan Wrigley, 125th Anniversary Intern in the Special Collections and Archives Department.
-We are also grateful to Michael McMullin for providing us with geolocation detecting code for the mobile map site.
+In 2013-2014 the University of Idaho Library’s Digital Initiatives department first digitized the photos in this collection under the direction of Estelle Sertich and Kevin Dobbins.
+Most of the content in this website was originally generated, vetted, or compiled via the tireless efforts of Jordan Wrigley, 125th Anniversary Intern in Special Collections and Archives.
+We are also grateful to Michael McMullin for providing us with geolocation detecting code for the original mobile map site.

 Technical Credits - CollectionBuilder